flenniken/statictea/docs/opresultid.md

 # OpResultId

-Contains either a value or a return code (rc).
+Contains either a value or a message id.
 The default is a value.

 ```nim
 OpResultId[T] = object